-ensure the right skillset and up to date knowledge of complaint handling best practice in other sectors.
-Complaints Team, seeking access to PIRC/PS provision where applicable Complaint Handling Practice course via QMU; during Review Co- ordinators subsequently completed Professional Certificate course.
-In Q1 22/23, team undertaking BSI Audit training & SPSO Complaints Investigation Skills training.
-Team currently undertaking an assessment against best practice, including SPSO MCHPs and BSI ISO 10002:2018. parency & accessibility 028 30.
+ID Recommendation Action Action Update Action Owner Milestone RAG and to liaise with the SPSO, the PIRC and the SPA on joint training, best practice and other relevant development opportunities.
+024 65.
+PIRC and PS should work together to develop training and development opportunities that take the theoretical learning from thematic analysis of complaints and embed it in practical learning for individual officers.
+Input to development of practical learning opportunities via NCDHG.
+Complete n/a Complete 025 PR4.
+PS should scrutinise complaints thoroughly on receipt so as to ensure that grievance matters that would in any other walk of life be treated in an HR context are not artificially elevated and dealt with as conduct matters.
+Amend SPA Complaints Handling procedures to state that, in general, HR- related complaints are dealt with, in the first instance, as grievances.
+Complete Complete 026 PR10.
+PS should consider the importance of providing all officers involved in frontline resolution with training in mediation and customer handling.
+Consider mediation training for SPA Complaints Team, seeking access to PS provision where applicable Complete (Specific action re SPA consolidated under Action 027 below) Complaints (via PS) n/a Complete 027 PR17.
+Further training for complaints and conduct officers in SPA should be consolidated and broadened in order to ensure the right skillset and up to date knowledge of complaint handling best practice in other sectors.
+Develop programme of training and personal development for the SPA Complaints Team, seeking access to PIRC/PS provision where applicable Paper submitted to Committee meeting - propose complete Complaints n/a Propose complete Trans parency & accessibility applicable 028 30.
 To increase public confidence in the system the SPA Complaints and Conduct Committee should consider using its minutes as a means of sharing with the public more of their substantive discussions and how PS is being held to account in this area; and consider whether some content of the minutes of the private sessions, where some strategic and policy matters are discussed, could be included in the published minutes.
 Develop proposed approach to publication of private Committee discussions where applicable, whilst ensuring appropriate safeguards in place.
 Complete n/a Complete 029 31.
 The SPA Complaints and Conduct Committee's scrutiny function should be reported on in the SPA annual report, drawing out particular trends, highlighting improvements or concerns and using complaints data as an indicator of communities' satisfaction or dissatisfaction with policing services Develop a Committee- specific 2020/21 annual report, and summary extract for inclusion in SPA Annual Report (albeit recognising scope for ongoing development thereafter, particularly in light of progression of other actions outlined in this plan).
-Complete n/a Complete 030 46.
+Complete n/a Complete

+ID Recommendation Action Action Update Action Owner Milestone RAG 030 46.
 The ability to report directly to the CAAPD of COPFS a complaint of a crime by a police officer should be much better publicised and made more accessible to the public by COPFS, by PS and by the PIRC.
 Publicise role of CAAPD via SPA website.
 Complete n/a Complete 031 PR8.
 PS should simplify and streamline systems to make it as straightforward as possible for members of the public to navigate this rather opaque landscape and as easy as possible for them to access and understand information on how to make a complaint.
 In particular the online complaints form on the PS website should be made more prominent.
-Assess prominence given to complaints on SPA website and ensure clarity provided on kinds of complaint which SPA can deal with Review online complaints form to ensure Complete n/a Complete provides simplest possible means of making a complaint.
+Assess prominence given to complaints on SPA website and ensure clarity provided on kinds of complaint which SPA can deal with Review online complaints form to ensure provides simplest possible means of making a complaint.
+Complete n/a Complete